twcapps/vue-spatialnavigation/README.md

 ```

 ### JS Component binding
-Use vue bind directive with a component function reference to determine the focus action during navigation
+Use vue bind directive with a component function reference to determine the focus action during navigation.
+Note that the available Vue events (@down, @up, @right, @left, @click) only work on Vue components not on native html elements!
 ```html
 <Component id="button1" v-focus @down="componentFunctionDown"></Component>
 <Component id="button2" v-focus @up="componentFunctionUp" ></Component>